Aymmaann/LuneX/README.md

 - **Google Cloud Storage (Bucket):**
   - Stored exports of saved cryptocurrencies from Datastore in Google Cloud Storage, which are then used in BigQuery for detailed analytics and reporting.
 The analysis results are stored back for future reference and processing.

+- **Amazon S3 (AWS):**
+  - Used Amazon S3 to store downloadable cryptocurrency investment reports in PDF format.
+  - Each user's reports are stored in a dedicated directory structure for secure and organized access.

+- **AWS IAM:**
+  - Created a dedicated IAM user with restricted permissions using the `AmazonS3FullAccess` managed policy for secure programmatic access to S3.
+  - IAM access keys are used for secure file uploads from the frontend.

 - **Cloud Run (Google Cloud):**
   - Used Cloud Run to host the backend services, providing a scalable, serverless environment.